Skip to content

 An extra-curricular, immersive and fun interprofessional learning experience that uses competition to motivate students studying in allied health to work together for improved patient outcomes.
 It will be a 2 day event that will be held specifically for Aboriginal and Torres Strait Islander health students.

 Building on the success of the 2013 national Indigenous Allied Health awards, IAHA will again recognise the contribution of IAHA members to improving the health and wellbeing of Aboriginal and Torres Strait Islander peoples by holding a gala dinner and awards.
+If you know or work with an outstanding allied health student or graduate, nominate them for a national award to recognise their contributions and successes.

 For IAHA members, the annual general meeting and members forum will be held on the final day (27 November).
 Members are encouraged to be involved in decision making and the governance of IAHA.